Cheers season 1: Accolades

 The first season of Cheers received thirteen nominations for the Primetime Emmy Awards in 1983.
 It won five Emmy Awards, including an Outstanding Comedy Series.
 All the main cast except George Wendt, and John Ratzenberger, who was not part of the main cast, were nominated for, respectively, their own leading and supporting roles.
 Shelley Long won the award for Outstanding Lead Actress in a Comedy Series.
 Glen and Les Charles won an Outstanding Writing in a Comedy Series award for the pilot episode "Give Me a Ring Sometime".
 Episodes "The Boys in the Bar" and "Diane's Perfect Date" were nominated for the same category.
 James Castle and Bruce Bryant won an Outstanding Individual Achievement of Graphic Design and Title Sequences for "Showdown, Part One".
 James Burrows won an Outstanding Directing for a Comedy Series award for "Showdown, Part Two".
 The program's theme song, "Where Everybody Knows Your Name", was nominated for an Outstanding Achievement in Music and Lyrics award, but did not win.

 The Television Critics Association voted Cheers the Best New Series of 1982–1983.
-Record no: 8302240041.
 The episodes "Give Me a Ring Sometime" and "The Boys in the Bar" won the Episodic Comedy category in the 36th Annual Writers Guild of America Awards in 1984.
 "The Spy Who Came In for a Cold One", and "Let Me Count the Ways" were nominated for the same award.
 James Burrows won the Comedy Series category of the 36th Annual Directors Guild of America Award (DGA) for "Showdown, Part Two" in 1984; he was DGA-nominated for "Sam at Eleven" but did not win in 1983.

 On Saturday, January 29, 1983, Cheers won the Golden Globe Award for Best Musical or Comedy Television Series of 1982, and Shelley Long won a Golden Globe Award as the Best Supporting Actress in Television.
 Cheers did not win any Golden Globes for categories related to comedy television of 1983 at the 1984 ceremony.
 On Thursday, March 17, 1983, Cheers won the Favorite New Television Comedy Program award at the 9th Annual People's Choice Awards.